 Not initializing it in a video game could mean that everything as the explanation is a bit too vague.
 It could be anything from old drivers to missing important files, but we decided to gather all the known working methods and put them together in one article for you to check out.
 Investigation!

 Solution 1: Force the game to use DirectX11

 The DirectX errors you see when they appear when you try to run the game can be resolved simply by making the game use DirectX11 instead of the DirectX9 it tries to use by default.
 The problem is that different games use different methods to enable this tweak.

-Sometimes a user needs to edit the configuration file in Notepad and sometimes it can be fixed simply using in-game settings.
-However, here we will present an almost universal method that can be used for almost any game.
+Sometimes a user needs to edit the configuration file in Notepad, and sometimes it can be fixed merely using in-game settings.
+However, here we will present an almost universal method that can be used for nearly every game.

 4. The game will now automatically switch to using DirectX11 if it is available (and it is available for Vista and earlier).